Contents

 - Are you prepared for scenario analysis?
 Start developing an understanding of scenario analyses to evaluate how different climate outcomes could impact your business.
 Seek expert help if you are unsure here.

-- How are you planning to capture and disclose GHG emissions including Scope 3?
+- How are you planning to capture and disclose GHG emissions, including Scope 3?
 Ensure your systems for accurate GHG emissions data collection and transparent reporting are up to date.
 A good software solution will be a valuable tool to help you manage and enhance your reporting.

 - How does your corporate strategy align with your sustainability agenda?
 Review your corporate strategy in line with new mandatory climate-related financial disclosures to ensure they are both integrated and directed towards including your sustainability goals into your overarching plan for long-term resilience and to drive sustainable performance.

-- Start exploring digital software that will ease reporting requirements: Tools like Mero, can help automate data collection, and manage all ESG data and reporting – aligned specifically to ASRS.
+- Start exploring digital software that will ease reporting requirements: Tools like Mero, can help automate data collection and manage all ESG data and reporting, aligned specifically to ASRS.
 Digital platforms can simplify complex reporting processes, improve data accuracy, and save significant time and resources for your organisation while establishing rigour and transparency to support assurance.

 How do the ASRS compare to other international sustainability reporting standards?

-The Australian Accounting Standards Board (AASB) developed the ASRS to align the International Financial Reporting Standards (IFRS) Foundation’s Sustainability Disclosure Standards (also known as ISSB Standards).
+The Australian Accounting Standards Board (AASB) developed the ASRS to align with the International Financial Reporting Standards (IFRS) Foundationās Sustainability Disclosure Standards (also known as ISSB Standards).

 These standards provide a consistent and comprehensive global baseline across IFRS S1: General Requirements for Disclosure of Sustainability-related Financial Information; and IFRS S2 Climate-related Disclosures.
 The standards also build on the work of the Taskforce for Climate-related Financial Disclosures (TCFD).